wellesley-bisc195/wellesley-bisc195.github.io/assignments/Assignment02.md

 Note
 @@
 Copying back and forth between the REPL and a file may introduce some weird spacing.
-Eg.

 Mostly, julia doesn't care about whitespace like spaces and newlines, and in the REPL, it doesn't matter much.